sendchinatownlove/ruby/README.md

 ### Create and migrate database
 - Run the server (see below) and create and migrate your DB:
-`rails db:create && rails db:migrate`
+`rails db:create && rails db:migrate && rails db:seed`
 If you see an error like
 `Couldn't create 'myapp_development' database.
 Please check your configuration. rails aborted!